Gyeeta/gyeeta.github.io/docs/installation/partha_config.md

 ## Service Response Sampling Percent {#sampling-percent}

-The Partha Agent will collect Queries/sec and Response Time (Latency) for each TCP Listener (Service).
+The Partha Agent will collect Queries/sec (QPS) and Response Time (Latency) for each TCP Listener (Service).
 This field indicates what percent of the Queries should be checked for calculating the statistics.

-The default percent is 100% (No sampling).
-Users can specify minimum of 10%.
+The default value is 100 (100% or No sampling).
+Specifying a value of 0 will disable all Service QPS and Response statistics.

 The JSON field name is `response_sampling_percent` and corresponding environment variable is `CFG_RESPONSE_SAMPLING_PERCENT`.

-This field is optional and can contain integer values from 10 to 100.
+This field is optional and can contain integer values from 0 to 100.

 ## Cloud Operator Type {#cloud-type}

-This field indicates the Cloud Operator this Madhava instance is running on.
-This is needed to get the Network Region and Zone.
+This field indicates the Cloud Operator this Host is running on.
+This is needed to get the Network Region and Zone which will be used by the Shyama server to allocate a nearby Madhava server for this host.
+Also, the Host Instance ID will also be obtained for a supported Cloud OPerator Type.

 Currently supported Cloud Operator Metadata collection are : aws, gcp and azure.

-For other Cloud Operators or in case of own data centers, this field should be ignored.
+For other Cloud Operators or in case of own data centers, this field should be empty.
+In such cases, users can explicitly specify the Network Region and Zone in the fields mentioned below [Region Name](#region-name) and [Zone Name](#zone-name) so that the Shyama server will assign a nearby Madhava server.

 The JSON field is `cloud_type` and environment variable is `CFG_CLOUD_TYPE`.